pajenterprise/microsoft-qa-docs/microsoft-qa-docs/process/sign-up.md

-# Sign up Process

-Here is the sign up process into Microsoft Q&A for the different phases.

-## Demo Site

-Registering an account on [Microsoft Q&A demo site](https://demo.forums.docs.microsoft.com):

-1. From your Corpnet Account (@Microsoft.com), send an email to minervasignup@microsoft.com asking for access to the Minerva demo site.
-1. Once the access has been granted you can access the site, follow the next steps shared in the email.

-> [!IMPORTANT]
-> Access to this site will be removed after Microsoft Q&A launches.
+# Getting moderation access to Microsoft Q&A

-## Public Site

-> [!IMPORTANT]
-> You will not have access to the site until the day the site is live on October 30.
+The site is public for all users to see.
+Any user who wants to participate will need to create an account (ADD or MSA).
+If your team needs privilege access, such as moderator or access for product groups, please follow these steps and sent then list to your onboarding contact.

-1. Go to the [Tech Profile registration page](https://docs.microsoft.com/users/register) and either sign in with your existing Tech Profile account (you might have one already for Microsoft Learn or Microsoft Docs) or create a new one using your Microsoft Corpnet account (@microsoft.com).
+1. Go to the [Docs registration page](https://docs.microsoft.com/users/register) and either sign in with your existing Tech Profile account (you might have one already for Microsoft Learn or Microsoft Docs) or create a new one using your Microsoft Corpnet account (@microsoft.com).
 See [Sign in Process](../user-experience-guides/index.md#sign-in-process) for the registration user experience.
 2. Send the link of your Tech Profile to your Microsoft Q&A onboarding contact.
 They will add your name to a team's spreadsheet and request access and permissions on your behalf.

-> [!NOTE]
-> Your account will be activated within 24-business hours.
+## Profile creation guidelines

+Note that the field that is used in Microsoft Q&A is your user name.
+So make sure this field is properly crafted so other users can identify yourself correctly.

+- Use one of the following two naming conventions
+    1. Your Microsoft alias followed by "-MSFT" to identify yourself as a Microsoft employee.
+    2. Your name followed by "-MSFT" to identify yourself as a Microsoft employee.
+- Remove any numbering that profile adds to your user name.
+- If you are a v-, please do not include the name of your company in your user name.